Antifactors of regular bipartite graphs: The Proof of Theorem

-\textbf{Proof of Theorem \ref{main}.} Let $k\geq 3$ and let $G$ be a connected $k$-regular bipartite graph.
+\textbf{Proof of Theorem \ref{main}:} Let $G$ be a $k$-regular bipartite graph with bipartition $(X,Y)$.
+Let $H:V(G)\rightarrow 2^{\mathbb{Z}}$ such that $H(x)=\{-1,1\}$ for all $x\in X$ and $H(y)=\{0,2,3\}$ for all $y\in Y$.
+Clearly, if $G$ has an $H$-factor, then $G$ has a 1-anti-factor.
 By Hall's Theorem, $G$ contains a $3$-factor.
-Thus it is sufficient for us to show that every 3-regular graph contains an $L$-factor.
-So we may assume that $k=3$.
-Suppose that $G$ contains no $L$-factors.
+Thus it is sufficient for us to show that every connected 3-regular bipartite graph contains an $H$-factor.
+So we may assume that $G$ is a connected 3-regular bipartite graph.
+By contradiction, suppose that $G$ contains no $H$-factors.